NEW: People are going to shelters because they fear aftershocks

 Japan’s “Ring of Fire”

 The shallow depth of the latest quake and the dense population of where it struck could prove to be devastating, according to experts.

 “No question, this is a large and very important earthquake,” said Doug Given, a geophysicist with the U.S. Geological Survey, “and it will do a lot of damage.”

-Victor Sardina, a geophysicist in Honolulu, Hawaii, told CNN the latest quake was about 30 times more powerful than the first one near Ueki.
-He predicted "severe, serious implications in terms of damage and human losses."
+Victor Sardina, a geophysicist in Honolulu, Hawaii, told CNN that the latest quake was about 30 times more powerful than Thursday’s deadly tremor.
+He predicted “severe, serious implications in terms of damage and human losses.”

-Japanese media reported a small-scale eruption of Mt.
-Aso on Saturday morning.
-It was unclear whether it was related to the earthquake, according to the Japan's meteorological agency.
+Japanese media reported a small scale eruption of Mt.
+Aso around 8:30 a.m. local time Saturday.
+It was unclear whether the eruption occurred in relation to the earthquake, according to the Japan’s meteorological agency.

 Journalist Mike Firn in Tokyo told CNN he felt the trembles in a building some 900 kilometers, or more than 550 miles away from the epicenter.